Lease accounting… Does it feel like implementation of the “new” standard, ASC 842, has been hanging over our heads forever?

 As you can see, there is quite a lot to learn about lease accounting!
 Regardless of whether the guidance is effective yet for your entity, lease accounting is COMPLEX.
 Investing in your knowledge and education on the topic will be critical for successful implementation and for ongoing continued compliance with the intricacies of ASC 842.

 We are here to help!
 Our ASC 842 eLearning courses break down the complex accounting rules into a more easily understandable manner.
 Whether you choose a specific course or need the 4-part lease accounting training series, we have you covered with comprehensive, engaging, and entertaining ASC 842 lease accounting training!
+Additionally, check out our Leases topic page for more resources.

 About GAAP Dynamics